Flotsam and Jetsam (band): 2014–2021: Flotsam and Jetsam, The End of Chaos and Blood in the Water

-2021–present: I Am the Weapon and upcoming sixteenth studio album
+2021–present: I Am the Weapon and Rats in the Temple

 In an interview with AZ Central on June 5, 2021, the day after the release of Blood in the Water, frontman Eric "A.K."
-Knutson mentioned a follow-up album, revealing that he "probably [has] enough songs that didn't make it on the last two records to do two more records".
+Knutson mentioned a follow-up album, revealing that he "probably [had] enough songs that didn't make it on the last two records to do two more records".

 On April 26, 2024, Flotsam and Jetsam released "I Am the Weapon" as the first single from their upcoming fifteenth studio album of the same name.
 On May 31, 2024, a music video for the album's second single "Primal" was released, and on the same day, the band announced that I Am the Weapon would be released on September 13.

-On September 29, 2025, it was announced that Flotsam and Jetsam had signed to Napalm Records and will release their next album in 2026.
+On September 29, 2025, it was announced that Flotsam and Jetsam had signed to Napalm Records and would release their next album in 2026.
+The resulting album, Rats in the Temple, was released on August 28, 2026.